 I played on some great teams with some brilliant players.
 Tom Prendergast was an exceptional player.
 He was a natural and so talented.
 Colm Browne was also a brilliant and talented footballer, Atch Whelan was a great fielder and very skilful.
 Mick Mulhall who played in goals and also played for Laois for about 15 years was a fine performers came to join the team in 1976 and possible 1979.
 They were a huge addition to the team.
-Mick Lillis from Clare and mature, strong and physical team.
-Sean Mullins from Dublin, we were delighted when they came!
+Mick Lillis from Clare and delighted when they came!